Blurpex/Blurpex/README.md

 - 👋 Hi, I’m Haris Ahmad
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Java and JavaScript
 - 📫 You can reach me at hka5236@psu.edu